gdeepak884/microservices/README.md

 ```

-In this query, we are trying to reach all books with all details from our books’ schema.
+In this query, we are trying to reach all books sorted based on the number of interactions, with all details from our books’ schema.
 The result of this query would be like, for example:

 Response: